Purdue Boilermakers: Men's golf

 The Purdue golf team inaugural season was in 1921.
 The team earned a national championship in 1961, and have been Big Ten champions twelve times.
 The team has had two NCAA individual champions: Fred Wampler in 1950 and Joe Campbell in 1955.
 The team has also earned 12 Big Ten championships through 2017.

+Women's soccer

+The Boilermakers' first season of soccer was in 1998, but began Big Ten play in 1999.
+The team has achieved seven NCAA tournament berths, their first being in 2002 and their most recent being in the 2021 season.
+The Boilermakers furthest run in the NCAA tournament was in 2003, advancing to the third round.
+The Boilermakers have also reached the Big Ten tournament in ten different seasons, with a tournament win in 2007 under coach Jack Warner.
+The current head coach of the Boilermakers is Drew Roff, who is in his ninth year as head coach as of 2023.

 Softball

 The Boilermaker softball team began play in 1994.
 The team has made two NCAA Tournament appearances in 2008 and 2009.
-The current head coach is Boo De Oliveira.
+The current head coach is Magali Frezzotti.

+Women's volleyball

+The Purdue Boilermakers Women's Volleyball team started play in 1975 and has made the AIAW/NCAA tournament 27 times since.
+This includes five trips to the regional finals.
+The team has been coached by Dave Shondell since 2003.

 Wrestling

-The Purdue Boilermaker wrestling team started in the 1913-1914 season.
+The Purdue Boilermaker wrestling team started in the 1913–1914 season.
 As a team, the Boilermakers have placed as high as 2nd at the NCAA National Championships, and have had individual wrestlers qualify for the NCAA tournament for over 25 years straight.
 The team is coached by Tony Ersland, who wrestled for the University of Iowa under legendary coach Dan Gable.
 He is assisted by Tyrel Todd, Kendric Maple, and Jake Sueflohn.
 The team competes in the Big Ten Conference.
 Purdue Wrestling practices in the Blake Wrestling Training Center and competes on campus in the Holloway Gymnasium (2,288).